Showing posts sorted by relevance for query Paramount. Sort by date Show all posts

 (4) Duration of an individual life beyond the norm for the species.

-In political terms, Vladimir Vladimirovich Putin (Vladimirovich the patronymic, Putin the family name, b 1952) has displayed an extraordinary longevity.
+In political terms, Vladimir Vladimirovich Putin (Vladimirovich the patronymic, Putin the family name, b 1952; president or prime minister of Russia since 1999) has displayed an extraordinary longevity.
 While it's true some of his Tsarist and Soviet predecessors ruled for longer, they were operating under systems, though sometimes violently dangerous, which made the maintenance and retention of power in many ways a different sort of task.
 Since 1999 he has served either as prime-minister or president of Russia, at one point swapping between the offices to circumvent a tiresome constitutional clause which placed limitations on consecutive presidential terms.
 In 2021, after a well-done referendum, constitutional amendments were effected which will permit Mr Putin to seek election twice more which, providing the elections are well-run, means he could retain the presidency until 2036.
 Should he defy the odds which tend to increase against any politician as the years roll by and still be in rude good health as 2036 looms, there is the suggestion he might be unwilling to relinquish office; there may be a need for more constitutional reform.

-With Queen Elizabeth II; (b 1926; Queen of the UK since 1952).
+With Elizabeth II (1926-2022; Queen of the UK and other places, 1952-2022).

-With Muammar Gaddafi (circa 1942–2011; leader of Libya 1969-2011)
+With Muammar Gaddafi (circa 1942–2011; leader of Libya 1969-2011).

 With Yasser Arafat (1929–2004; leader of the PLO (Palestine Liberation Organization) 1969-2004).

-With Pope John Paul II (1920-2005; pope 1978-2013).
+With John Paul II (1920-2005; pope 1978-2013).

 With Boris Yeltsin (1931–2007; President of Russia 1991-1999).